Skip to content

 Grid¤

-This refers to a microgrid's connection to the external Grid.
+This refers to a microgrid's grid-connection-point.
 The power flowing through this connection can be streamed through grid_power.

-In locations without a grid connection, this method remains accessible, and streams zero values.
+In locations without a grid connection point, this method remains accessible, and streams zero values.

 Consumer¤